UW Medicine Compliance

 Do I need IRB approval?
 Do I need patient authorization?
 Answer

-HIPAA – Information Security and Protected Health Information (Privacy) Training: Required of all UW Medicine workforce members, including faculty, employees, trainees (fellows, residents, and students, and volunteers, and for School of Medicine workforce members whose job function requires the use or disclosure of Protected Health Information.
+Protecting Patient Information (HIPAA) Training: Required of all UW Medicine workforce members, including faculty, employees, trainees (fellows, residents, and students, and volunteers, and for School of Medicine workforce members whose job function requires the use or disclosure of Protected Health Information.